tkoenig1/FMPFR/doc/LESSONS.md

 would be rejected.
 There is no way known to the author do solve this issue within the bounds of the Fortran standard.

-So, there needed to be a preprocessing step.
+So, there is a need for a preprocessing step.
 This was done using the de-facto-standard of using the C preprocessor, but the preprocessore needed to get its information from somewhere.

 For this, autoconf and the rest of the GNU autotools suggested itself - checking for sizes of C types is implemented there.

-It is now also used for checking features (not all compilers support user-defined I/O) and for getting information on the internal types of MPFR.
+Autoconf is now also used for checking features (not all compilers support user-defined I/O) and for getting information on the internal types of MPFR.
+Also, the testsuite uses autotools.

-For me, autotools are not easy to use because of documentation which is aimed at describing the features, and less towards how to reach specific goals.
+For the author, autotools are not easy to use because of documentation which is aimed at describing the features, and less towards how to reach specific goals.